camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-camunda-api.md

 ---
 id: migrate-to-camunda-api
 title: Migrate to the Camunda 8 API
-description: "Create and manage clusters, and interact with Camunda 8 management API programmatically without using the Camunda 8 Console."
+description: "Migrate from Camunda's V1 component REST APIs to the V2 Camunda 8 REST API to interact with Camunda 8 clusters, activate jobs, and run user task state operations."
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 This document offers a comprehensive guide to migrate from Camunda's V1 component REST APIs (the Tasklist REST API, for example) to the V2 [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).